Updated October 2020

 ISEP facilitates academic mobility through innovative and affordable programs to achieve authentic global learning.
 We enhance institutional infrastructures and foster campus internationalization.

 Member and Affiliate Institutions Can Expect ISEP Global to:

-Monitor membership standards to maintain quality and consistency in implementation
+Monitor and update membership standards to maintain quality and consistency in implementation

-Organize ISEP conferences and member meetings (with the Council of Advisors).
+Organize ISEP conferences and member meetings (in consultation with the Council of Advisors)